 Thanksgiving Menu Favorites

 Thanksgiving is almost here and for many of you it is a struggle every year.
-I use almost the identical menu each year which not only makes purchasing for dinner easy but I know that my recipes are tried and true and will be loved by all.
+I have developed this menu and perfected its recipes over the last 20 years.
+I use this same menu each year which not only makes purchasing for dinner easy but I know that my recipes are tried and true and will be loved by all.
 This is my traditional Thanksgiving menu and the recipes that make it so special.

 Deep Fried Turkey